 With its origins in Mesoamerica, cacao has a rich and extraordinary history in this part of the world.
 Our San Jose chocolate tour will include a visit to a cacao plantation to check out forest and wild species of cacao, as well as understanding the process of turning cacao into chocolate.

 Not to worry – after imbibing us with knowledge and information, we’ll actually get to sample some chocolate!
 We’ll enjoy a chocolate tasting of cacao and other organic chocolate products all made by the Association of Women Amazilia del Caribe, a local organisation.
 We hope you’re ready to taste some of the best chocolate on earth!

+After indulging in all that chocolate, we’ll visit an ant farm to discover the secrets of the most organised society in the Costa Rican rainforest - a leaf cutter ant colony.
 In our opinion, it’s the perfect way to end this Costa Rican nature, hiking, and chocolate adventure, before heading back to San Jose.